 It’s professionally appropriate: It might be obvious, but no bikini pics or outfits that reveal too much flesh.
 You don’t need to be wearing a suit and tie necessarily but just make sure you’re wearing something that helps convey you present yourself in a professional manner.

 The quality isn’t poor: Don’t worry about getting a photographer to take it, but do consider the quality of the camera used and how the picture is captured.
 If it’s clearly an old picture or the quality is grainy, it might show a lack of attention to detail or perhaps communicates that quality isn’t that important to you.
-Try to choose a picture that’s been taken within the last year – you don’t want to look unrecognisable in an interview.
+Try to choose a picture that’s been taken within the last year – you don’t want to look unrecognisable in an interview (or video interview) (or video interview) (or video interview).
 Choose a headshot with a plain and neutral background and with good lighting on your face.

 You appear personable: Another obvious one, use this opportunity to show that you’re friendly and approachable.
 Don’t be too serious with your picture and chose or take one with a friendly smile that says that you’re easy to engage with.